eNMS-automation/eNMS/docs/runs/run_system.rst

 Run Management
 ==============

-Run a job (service or workflow)
+Run a service (service or workflow)
 -------------------------------

-You can run a job from:
+You can run a service from:

 - the "Service Management" or "Workflow Management" pages, by clicking on the "Run" or "Run with Updates" buttons
 - the "Workflow builder" page, from the right-click menu.